-Governmental grants included in receivables are individually analyzed for purposes of determining collectability at year-end, and an allowance was not deemed necessary at August 31, 2016 or 2015.
+Governmental grants included in receivables are individually analyzed for purposes of determining collectability at year-end, and an allowance was not deemed necessary at August 31, 2017 or 2016.
 The Organization evaluates the collectability of its pledges and adequacy of its allowance for doubtful accounts on a periodic basis.
 The evaluation includes historical loss experience, length of time the pledges are past due, and adverse situations that may affect the donor's ability to honor its pledge.
-The Organization records and adjusts its allowance for bad debt balance as necessary.
+The Organization records and adjusts its allowance for doubtful accounts as necessary.